Attribution 2.0

 Last Marketing Interaction (Mid-Funnel)

 At this stage, prospects are evaluating their options and are more engaged with your content.
-Done well, this touchpoint nurtures leads and nudges them closer to a buying decision.
+Done well, this touchpoint nurtures qualified leads and nudges them closer to a buying decision.

 Opportunity Created (Late-Funnel)